Lorna Fitzgerald: Career

 Sustaining an early 20th century theme, in 2019 Fitzgerald starred as Iris Henderson in a stage version of Alfred Hitchcock's The Lady Vanishes.
-Adapted for stage by Bill Kenwright, this was a seven month National Tour.
-Later in 2019 Fitzgerald was cast alongside Joan Collins and Luke Goss in the UK Comedy Drama Movie The Loss Adjuster.
+Adapted for stage by Bill Kenwright, this was a seven-month National Tour.
+Later in 2019, Fitzgerald was cast alongside Joan Collins and Luke Goss in the UK comedy drama film The Loss Adjuster.
 Filming began in October 2019, with release due on 1 December 2020.
-The movie is a straight to DVD release due to COVID-19.
+The movie is a straight-to-DVD release owing to the COVID-19 pandemic.